AlexandrosBB/Niche/README.md

 ```

 <img src="README_files/figure-gfm/bioclim-1.png" style="display: block; margin: auto;" />
-\#\#\# Feature extraction using principal components analysis The
+**Feature extraction using principal components analysis** The dataset
-dataset includes 19 variables but deal mostly with characterizing
+includes 19 variables but deal mostly with characterizing temperature
-temperature and precipitation patterns.
-As a result, we might expect
+and precipitation patterns.
+As a result, we might expect that many of
-that many of these variables will be highly correlated with one another,
+these variables will be highly correlated with one another, and would
-and would want to consider using feature extraction to distill the
+want to consider using feature extraction to distill the variation to
-variation to fewer dimensions.
+fewer dimensions.

-Indeed what I have chosen to do here is perform principal components
+Indeed, what I have chosen to do here is perform principal components
 analysis (PCA) on the climate data in order to collapse raw variables
 into a smaller number of axes.
 Before I did that, however, it was
 important to first normalize each variable by centering each around its